Dim-kalp27/CISC101-Group75-TravelPlanner/modules/01_intake_setup.md

 * Preferred pace (relaxed, balanced, fast)
 * Key constraints (mobility, weather, diet)

+If user doesn't provide one of the information, ask for them before going forward.
 Normalize details (e.g., dates, season) and store them in a simple JSON internally.